miracl/conflate/README.md

 ## Description

-Conflate is a library that provides the following featues :
+Conflate is a library that provides the following features :

-* merge data from multiple formats (JSON/YAML/TOML) and multiple locations (filesystem paths and urls)
+* merge data from multiple formats (JSON/YAML/TOML/go structs) and multiple locations (filesystem paths and urls)
 * validate the merged data against a JSON schema
 * apply any default values defined in a JSON schema to the merged data
 * expand environment variables inside the data
+* marshal merged data to multiple formats (JSON/YAML/TOML/go structs)

 Data files can include other files using the `includes` array, meaning that they will be merged (i.e. in JSON this is simply a string array at the top-level).
 The `includes` array can support multiple path types (see below), including relative paths to local or remote files.
 Values present in the containing file override those from any file in the `includes` array, and values from any file in